PipedreamHQ/pipedream/docs/docs/destinations/sql/README.md

 Different databases and query engines support a large variety of SQL statements and functions.
 A function that works in one database may not be supported on another.
 The SQL supported on one platform vs. another is referred to as a [**SQL dialect**](https://www.oreilly.com/library/view/sql-in-a/9780596155322/ch01s03.html).

 You can run any SQL supported by [Presto v0.172](https://prestodb.github.io/docs/0.172/functions.html) on our SQL service, except for [a subset of queries we prevent](#sql-queries-we-prevent).
-This should include all the standard SQL you're used to — `SELECT` statments, aggregation functions, joins, and more — in addition to some Presto-specific functions you may have to learn for more advanced use cases.
+This should include all the standard SQL you're used to — `SELECT` statements, aggregation functions, joins, and more — in addition to some Presto-specific functions you may have to learn for more advanced use cases.

 ### SQL queries we prevent